-The previous appreciation in the New Zealand dollar relative to other currencies adversely affected, and could continue to have an adverse effect on, certain portions of the New Zealand economy, including agricultural exports, international tourism, manufacturers, and import-competing producers.
-More recently, the depreciation in the New Zealand dollar relative to other currencies will increase debt service obligations in New Zealand dollar terms of unhedged exposures.
+The appreciation in the New Zealand dollar relative to other currencies has adversely affected, and could continue to have an adverse effect on, certain portions of the New Zealand economy, including agricultural exports, international tourism, manufacturers, and import-competing producers.
+Similarly, depreciation in the New Zealand dollar relative to other currencies would increase debt service obligations in New Zealand dollar terms of unhedged exposures.